SSH-ToT-FAIR-by-design/OS-RDM-SSH/resources/syllabus.md

 # Training of Trainers: Social Sciences and Humanities

-# Course: Open Science and Research Data Management
+# Course: The Open Science and Research Data Management

 ## Date/Time: when it will be offered